WardPearce/OBRequests/DOCS.md

 - Pathway parameters always start with a underscore ('_').
 - Pathway parameters can only be passed inside methods.
 - Methods are defined using a double underscore ('__').
+- If a pathway parameter is set as None, it will give a blank string.

 ## Hierarchy
 - Request